If you’re reading this, it’s probably because you or someone you know is participating in #RepTheMovement Day.

 There are over 7.7 billion people in the world.

 According to the world’s largest hardcore porn site, Pornhub, 42 billion videos were viewed on that site in 2019 alone.
 That’s over 5 videos viewed for every person on the planet.

 The reality is, a lot.
 One little drop can send out far-reaching ripples.
 And luckily, you are not alone.
-We have over 5,500,000 Fighters repping the movement all over the world, and we believe in changing the status quo.
+We have millions of Fighters repping the movement all over the world, and we believe in changing the status quo.
 If one drop can break the surface tension and create a ripple effect, a lot of drops can make some serious waves.

 The first step to joining this global community is to become a Fighter and taking a stand against sexual exploitation.
 You can also sign up to partner with us on a monthly basis by joining Fighter Club!JOIN FIGHTER CLUB DONATE NOW